2023 Most Popular English Language & Literature Bachelor's Degree Schools in the New England Region

 About 77% of the students majoring in English language and literature at the school are women while 23% are male.

 You’ll be in good company if you decide to attend University of Massachusetts Amherst.
 It ranked #3 on our 2023 Most Popular English Language & Literature Bachelor’s Degree Schools in the New England Region list.
-Located in the large suburb of Amherst, UMass Amherst is a public school with a very large student population.
+Located in the large suburb of Amherst, UMass Amherst is a public college with a very large student population.

 Of the 130 students majoring in English language and literature at UMass Amherst, 25% are male and 75% are female.